MedlinePlus Connect found the following health information for your request. Always consult your health care provider about your specific situation.

 What is type 2 diabetes?
 Type 2 diabetes is a disease in which your blood glucose, or blood sugar, levels are too high.
 Glucose is your main source of energy.
 It comes from the foods you eat.
 A hormone called insulin helps the glucose get into your cells to give them energy.
 If you have diabetes, your body doesn't make enough insulin or doesn't use insulin well.
 The glucose then stays in your... https://medlineplus.gov/diabetestype2.html

-Type 2 diabetes is a disorder characterized by abnormally high blood sugar levels.
+Type 2 diabetes is a disorder characterized by abnormally high levels of blood glucose, also called blood sugar.
 In this form of diabetes, the body stops using and making insulin properly.
-Insulin is a hormone produced in the pancreas that helps regulate blood sugar levels.
-Specifically, insulin controls how much glucose (a type of sugar) is passed from the blood into cells, where it is used as an energy source.
-When blood... https://medlineplus.gov/genetics/condition/type-2-diabetes
+Insulin is a hormone produced in the pancreas that helps regulate blood glucose levels.
+Specifically, insulin controls how much glucose (a type of sugar) is passed from the blood into cells, where it is used as... https://medlineplus.gov/genetics/condition/type-2-diabetes

 Learn about the symptoms of type 2 diabetes, what causes the disease, how it’s diagnosed, and steps you can take to help prevent or delay type 2 diabetes. https://www.niddk.nih.gov/health-information/diabetes/overview/what-is-diabetes/type-2-diabetes